inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 .. these are some general notes on how the filtering works in general.

-Let's examine the filtering process in general in a :ned:`SimpleIeee8021qFilter` module:
+Let's examine the filtering process in this module, in general:

 - The `classifier` decides which traffic path incoming packets should take.
-By default, it's a :ned:`StreamClassifier` module, which classifies packets by stream name contained in a packet tag.
+By default, it's a :ned:`StreamClassifier` module, which classifies packets by stream name, contained in a packet tag.
 - The `gate` module is an :ned:`InteractiveGate` that is always open by default, but can be opened/closed by user interaction.
-- The `meter` module measures some property of the packet stream, and attaches this information to each packet by using a packet tag
+- The `meter` module measures some property of the packet stream, and attaches this information to each packet using a packet tag.
-- The `filter` module can use this information to decide which packets to drop
+- The `filter` module can use this information to decide which packets to drop.
 - Depending on configuration, the classifier can send some packets through an `unfiltered path` between the classifier and the multiplexer.
-This unfiltered path is available by default, but can be turned off with :ned:`SimpleIeee8021qFilter`'s :par:`hasDefaultPath` parameter.
+This unfiltered path is available by default, but can be turned off with the :par:`hasDefaultPath` parameter.

 .. - By default, the packets for the different streams are classified by stream name by a :ned:`StreamClassifier` module.
 .. - The module meter submodule adds a tag based on the metering to the packet.
 The filter module